 Jeff was recognized in IAM Patent 1000 – The World’s Leading Patent Practitioners for his work in patent litigation in 2020 and 2021.
-Jeff was selected for inclusion in The Best Lawyers in America© since 2013 for his work in intellectual property litigation and patent litigation.
+Jeff was selected for inclusion in The Best Lawyers in America© since 2013 for his work in Litigation - Intellectual Property and Litigation - Patent.
 He was also named the Best Lawyers® 2019 Patent Litigation “Lawyer of the Year” in Milwaukee.

 Jeff has been an adjunct professor at the Marquette University Law School, where he taught Intellectual Property Litigation.